Why did I receive a 1098-T form? Am I eligible to claim a tax credit?

 Please note that nonresident aliens for tax purposes cannot use IRS Free File Software or Free File Fillable Forms.
 Please go to the International Center’s Tax website for information about how to file a federal individual income tax return as a nonresident alien for tax purposes.

-If your income is more than $66,000, you can use Free File Fillable Forms, a free forms-based tool enabling you to select your income tax forms, enter your tax information, print and e-file your federal income tax return.
-Free File Fillable Forms, provided by the Free File Alliance, is best for those taxpayers experienced in preparing returns by hand and with limited assistance.
+If your income is more than $69,000, you can use Free File Fillable Forms, a free forms-based tool enabling you to select your income tax forms, enter your tax information, print and e-file your federal income tax return.
+Free File Fillable Forms is best for those taxpayers experienced in preparing returns by hand and with limited assistance.
 If you’re not comfortable completing a paper return by hand, without software to guide you, you should consider another method of filing your income tax return.
 To access Free File Fillable Forms, please go to the IRS’s Fillable Forms website.

 The Volunteer Income Tax Assistance (VITA) program offers free tax help to people who generally make $58,000 or less, persons with disabilities, and limited English speaking taxpayers who need assistance in preparing their own income tax returns.
 IRS-certified volunteers provide free basic income tax return preparation with electronic filing to qualified individuals.